 Youth Development and Sport Programs

-Synchrobelles Synchronize Swimming, Lethbridge Academy of Diving, Ringette, Rugby, Lethbridge Scouts, Westwinds Gymnastics, Lethbridge American Legion Baseball, Lethbridge 5 Pin Bowlers Association, Southern Alberta Competitive Swimming Association, Lethbridge Football Club, Southern Alberta Trail Riders Association and the Lethbridge Navy League.
+Lethbridge Synchrobelles Synchronized Swimming Club, Lethbridge Diving Club, Lethbridge Ringette, Lethbridge Rugby Club, Lethbridge Scouts, Westwinds Gymnastics, Lethbridge American Legion Baseball, Lethbridge 5 Pin Bowlers Association, Southern Alberta Competitive Swimming Association, Lethbridge Football Club, Little League Baseball District 51, Lethbridge Navy League, Lethbridge Minor Hockey and Prairie Baseball Academy Society.
 All of these programs are focused on youth development.
-Without the assistance of the funds raised through bingos many of these programs would not be affordable for parents.
-We all know the importance of keeping our youth active and through programs as the ones listed above we are also teaching our youth to be leaders in our community.
-Many of these programs make it possible for Lethbridge to have representation on both a provincial and in some cases a National level.
-It allows most parents affordable fees and it helps teach our youth the importance of self worth and pride in themselves, their organizations and the city they are representing.
+Without the assistance of the funds raised through bingo events, many of these programs would not be affordable for parents.
+We all know the importance of keeping our youth active, and through programs such as those listed above we are also teaching our youth to be leaders in our community.
+Many of these programs make it possible for Lethbridge to have representation on both a provincial and in some cases, a National level.
+It allows most parents affordable fees and it helps teach our youth the importance of self-worth and pride in themselves, their organizations and the city they are representing.

-CNIB, Birth Right, Lethbridge Association for Community Living, Canadian Ski Patrol System, Kidney Foundation, Multiple Sclerosis Society, Victorian Order of Nurses (VON) and Southern Alcare Society.
+CNIB, Inclusion Lethbridge Association, Canadian Ski Patrol System, Kidney Foundation, Multiple Sclerosis Society, Southern Alcare Society and Safe Havens Women’s Shelter.
 These clubs provide support and education to the residence of Lethbridge and Southern Alberta.
-The VON runs an Adult Daycare as one of their programs.
 Southern Alcare is a recovery home for individuals dealing with addictions.
 CNIB provides community-based support to ensure Canadians who are blind or partially sighted have the confidence, skills and opportunities to participate in life.
 Without programs such as these available in Lethbridge the citizens requiring them would have to go to the larger health centers, such as Calgary which is not a possibility for many of them.

 Great Canadian Plains Railway Society owns and manages the Galt Historic Railway Park located 1 kilometer north of the Village of Stirling.
-The Railway Park, collects, preserves, restores, exhibits and interprets artifacts which represent the history and social impact of the “steam” era (1880 – 1940) in southern Alberta, with emphasis on the Galt Railway System and the 1890 International Train Station Depot which was situated on the border between Coutts, Alberta / Sweetgrass, Montana.
-The money raised from Bingos helps the Society to maintain the historic Train Station, help develop railway-themed exhibits, and develop / implement programs for school groups / day camps to raise the publics awareness of this unique historic landmark.
+The Railway Park collects, preserves, restores, exhibits and interprets artifacts which represent the history and social impact of the “steam” era (1880 – 1940) in southern Alberta, with emphasis on the Galt Railway System and the 1890 International Train Station Depot which was situated on the border between Coutts, Alberta / Sweetgrass, Montana.
+The money raised from bingo events helps the Society to maintain the historic Train Station, help develop railway-themed exhibits and develop/implement programs for school groups/day camps to raise the public awareness of this unique historic landmark.

-Benevolent Protective Order of Elks, Fraternal Order of Eagles, Coaldale Kinettes, Lethbridge Columbus Club, Knights of Columbus #10547, Loyal Order of Moose, Knights of Columbus #5726, Knights of Columbus #9280, Downtown Optimist, Royal Purple, Sik Ooh Kotoki Friendship Center, and Royal Canadian Legion.
-These clubs are very important to the city of Lethbridge because not only do they benefit their own clubs and members but they reach out to over 50 more non-profit clubs such as Interfaith Food Bank, Lethbridge Food Bank, Fifth on Fifth Youth Services, Harbour House, YWCA, Boys and Girls Club of Lethbridge, Stars, Taber Safe Haven, Soup Kitchen, Meals on Wheels, Salvation Army Family Services, Toys for Tots Program, funding for programs at Coalhurst High and Elementry Schools, BMX Club, 55+ Senior Groups, Kids Sport, Woods Holmes, Safety City, House League sport programs making it possible for all children to play sports, providing Scholarships for all High Schools, Town of Coaldale (public skating, kids fest ,family day musical arts society , food bank, seniors, Night of Lights & Gem of West Library), Chinook Regional Hospital, 4-H Club, Canadian Breast Cancer Foundation, Ducks Unlimited, Minor Sports (baseball, hockey and football), and reaching out to the community and assisting individuals such as the Matt Onofrychuk family.
+Lethbridge Food Bank, Benevolent Protective Order of Elks, Fraternal Order of Eagles, Kinette Club of Coaldale, Lethbridge Columbus Club, Knights of Columbus #10547, Loyal Order of Moose, Knights of Columbus #5726, Sik Ooh Kotoki Friendship Center, Neighborhood Watch Society, and Royal Canadian Legion.
+These clubs are very important to the city of Lethbridge because not only do they benefit their own clubs and members but they reach out to over 50 more non-profit clubs such as Interfaith Food Bank, Lethbridge Food Bank, Fifth on Fifth Youth Services, Harbour House, YWCA, Boys and Girls Club of Lethbridge, Stars, Taber Safe Haven, Soup Kitchen, Meals on Wheels, Salvation Army Family Services, Toys for Tots Program, funding for programs at Coalhurst High and Elementry Schools, BMX Club, 55+ Senior Groups, Kids Sport, Woods Holmes, Safety City, House League sport programs making it possible for all children to play sports, providing Scholarships for all High Schools, Town of Coaldale (public skating, kids fest, family day musical arts society, food bank, seniors, Night of Lights & Gem of West Library), Chinook Regional Hospital, 4-H Club, Canadian Breast Cancer Foundation, Ducks Unlimited, Minor Sports (baseball, hockey and football), and reaching out to the community and assisting individuals such as the Matt Onofrychuk family.